 - Land’s End

-1. Santa Maria Bay:
+1) Santa Maria Bay

-But do-it-yourselfers who want to be independent and avoid the snorkeling crowds can also get to Santa Maria Beach by car or bus.
+But do-it-yourselfers who want to be independent and avoid the snorkeling crowds can also get to Santa Maria Bay by car or bus.

-This clean, coarse, golden-sand beach is great for both beaching and snorkeling.
+This clean, coarse golden-sand beach is great for both beaching and snorkeling.
 The public beach offers clean toilets, showers and even a life guard.

 Tip: Bring snacks and water, as there are no vendors on the beach.